harrytruman/elk-ansible/README.md

 # ELK + Ansible

-## Deploy an ELK stack ready to create dynamic inventories from Ansible facts and AAP job results
+## Deploy an ELK stack ready to aggregate logs, visualize data, export to CMDBs, create dynamic inventories...all from Ansible facts and AAP job results!

-This role will install and configure an ELK cluster to be used as a search engine and inventory CMDB for Ansible.
-Once Tower is configured to send logs to ELK, you'll have the ability to quickly and easily search past jobs.
+This role will install and configure an ELK cluster that will be used as a dashboard, search engine, and inventory Source of Truth for Ansible.
+Once AAP is configured to send logs to ELK, you'll have the ability to quickly and easily see and search past jobs.

 You can search logs/facts to:
   1. Validate changes